 In contrast to vanity metrics, such as likes and comments, this category includes less-known metrics.
 For example, CPC (cost per conversion), CPM (cost per thousand impressions), referrals, and more.

-Google Analytics could be helpful with some of these, although an advanced social media analytics tool is the safest choice.
+Google Analytics could be helpful with some of these, although advanced social media analytic tools are the safest choice.

 If you’re interested, know that we’ll be taking you through these metrics a little further down in the article.